-I’ve been dreading this day and this piece for some time now.
-I hate the fact that one of my favorite producers of all-time was taken away too early, and I hate the heavy responsibility of crafting a worthy tribute.
+I’ve been dreading this day and this piece.
+I hate that one of my favorite producers of all-time was taken from us too early, and I hate the heavy responsibility of crafting a worthy tribute.
 I’m not sure I’m a good enough writer to translate what his music means to me into words; I'm not sure anyone is that good.
-Ultimately, I think the best thing I can do is simply share his music.
-There’s nothing I can say or do to make you understand, you just have to hear it for yourself.
+The best thing I can do is simply share his music.
+There’s nothing I can say or do to make you understand his wizardry, you just have to hear it for yourself.

-First, the man shared a birthday with Dilla.
+First, the man shares a birthday with Dilla.
 I firmly believe that is not a coincidence.
 Like Dilla, the Japanese producer heard samples in a completely different way.
 A wizard of beat alchemy, Nujabes created rich landscapes by layering and blending a vast array of samples and sounds.
-Every single sound is its own texture, he’ll loop, cut, or alter the sounds to fit the mold of something bigger.
-Both potent and heavy-hitting, while also light and whimsical, a ton of his art is rooted in jazz (what Dilla was to soul Nujabes was with jazz), but hip-hop's influences are undeniable.
+Every single sound is its own texture.
+He’ll loop, cut, or alter the sounds to fit the mold of something bigger.
+Both potent and heavy-hitting, while also light and whimsical, his art is rooted in jazz—what Dilla was to soul, Nujabes was with jazz—but hip-hop's influence is undeniable.

 Nujabes is popular for his work on Samurai Champloo but he’s also amassed a cult following of hip-hop heads, which is why he drew attention from emcees like Cise Starr, C.L.
 Smooth and Substantial.
 Like Dilla, he too was taken from us too early.

 On February 26, 2010, almost exactly six years ago, Nujabes died from injuries sustained in a car accident.
-Though we will never enjoy new material from Nujabes the music we already own is timeless.
-It’s as fresh today as it was when it was originally released and it will be in 20 years.
+Though we will never enjoy new material from Nujabes, the music we already own is timeless.
+It’s as fresh today as it was when it was originally released.
+It will be in 20 years.

 Nujabes is magic and here is proof...

 “World's End Rhapsody”